ILikeSaltedEgg/ILikeSaltedEgg/README.md

 -👋 Hello, World!
 I'm @ILikeSaltedEgg
 Welcome to my GitHub profile!
 I'm thrilled to have you here.
-Let me introduce myself and share a bit about my journey, interests, and goals.
+Let me introduce myself and share a bit about my own.

 -👀 About Me
 I'm a passionate individual who loves exploring any interesting that might catch my attention, im also a creative person, and problem-solving.
 Whether it's coding, designing, or drawing, I'm always eager to learn and grow.
 My curiosity drives me to dive into new challenges and discover innovative solutions.